Cost of Raising a Child Calculator

 How to use the result

 Treat the total as a planning number, not a commitment.
 A 250,000 figure across 18 years is 13,888 a year or 1,157 a month averaged — that gives a budget frame for deciding where to cut and where to spend.
-Families who over-spend on baby equipment they will outgrow in nine months under-spend on tax-advantaged child savings account contributions that compound for two decades.
+Families who over-spend on baby equipment they will outgrow in nine months under-spend on junior tax-advantaged account contributions that compound for two decades.
 Front-loading savings into tax wrappers when the child is very young is far more financially effective than trying to save during the teen crunch years.

 What this tool does not calculate